mbcarbonetto/qiime2-session/Handson-on-V3.md

      qiime tools view taxonomy.qzv

  This will output a table with each feature ID; its classification and the confidence level for the taxonomy assignment.
 Note that you can export a .tsv with these results.

+ *Alternative:* If you have not performed this step just click [here](https://mbcarbonetto.github.io/qiime2_sessions/taxonomy_list/data/index.html) to take a look at the visualization.

 &#x1F536; You can also create a visualization file based on bar plots using the following command: